LovetheFrogs/PyCircTools/README.md

 PyCircTools is a python package which contains tools to build circuits using python 3.
 It is a work in progress, and will be updated frequently to add more modules.

+## Working on...

+As of the latest update, I'm working on the next one, which will include adders, shifters and so on.
+Including a full ALU!
+To get an insight on current development status, check [#53-create-operation-module](https://github.com/LovetheFrogs/PyCircTools/tree/53-create-operation-modules) branch.

 ## Table of contents

 - [1.
 Installing PyCircTools and importing it](#installing-CTools)